 Different disciplines are responsible for certain things, and so the structural engineer is responsible for the structural system.
 We have the front view of the building here.
 We have the back view of the building here.

 This is part A. This is part B. You can see that this is the entrance that we use to get into the parking structure.
 These first levels are all post-tensioned.
-You can see the ramp that's taking the vehicles from one level up or down to the other.
+You can see the ramp that's taking the vehicles from one level to another.

 You can see the pool at the central courtyard, and you can see the balconies sticking out.
-Certain of these architectural treatments are the responsibility of the structural engineer.
-If you look right here and look right over here, you can see the bracing that's required by the structural engineer to ensure the appropriate wind loads are being appropriately analyzed and that the building can deal with it.
+Some of these architectural treatments are the responsibility of the structural engineer.
+If you look right here and look right over here, you can see the bracing that's required by the structural engineer to ensure the appropriate wind loads are properly analyzed and that the building can withstand them.

-Work is usually done in AutoCAD or in Revit, and then programs like RISA 3D are used to analyze the structural loads of the building, and that would include analyzing for things like lateral, seismic, and wind load.
-One of the really nice things that since the structural engineers are doing their work in Revit, in 3D, is that the entire construction team can sit down together and visually understand the building before construction.
+Work is typically done in AutoCAD or Revit, and then programs like RISA 3D are used to analyze the structural loads of the building, and that would include analyzing for things like lateral, seismic, and wind load.
+One of the benefits of structural engineers doing their work in Revit in 3D is that the entire construction team can sit down together and visually understand the building before construction.
 It's a terrific technology, and I really hope that you and your colleagues are taking advantage of this in your offices and in your firms.